MyBord/mybord-server/docs/deployment.md

 * **Deploying from a branch besides master:**
   * If you want to deploy code to Heroku from a non-master branch of your local repository (for example, `testbranch`), use the following syntax to ensure it is pushed to the remote’s master
-  branch: `git branch heroku testbranch:master`.
+  branch: `git push heroku testbranch:master`.
 * **Adding heroku git repository:**
   * To add an existing heroku git repository, run this command: `heroku git:remote -a yourapp`.
 * **Tip of current heroku branch is behind:**